braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/link_shortening.md

 #### Are the links I receive when test sending real URLs?

 If the campaign has been saved as a draft before test sending, yes!
 Otherwise, it is a placeholder link.
-Note that the exact URL sent in a launched Campaign may differ from the one sent via a Test Send.
+Note that the exact URL sent in a launched campaign may differ from the one sent via a test send.

 #### Does the Braze SDK need to be installed in order to shorten links?